-The mission of the Birmingham/Jefferson, Bessemer, Shelby, St. Clair (AL-500) Continuum is to prevent and end homelessness as it exists in our community today utilizing best practices, proven methods and innovative strategies.
+The mission of the Birmingham/Jefferson, St. Clair, Shelby County (AL-500) Continuum of Care (CoC) is to prevent and end homelessness as it exists in our community today utilizing best practices, proven methods and innovative strategies.

-The mission of the lead entity, One Roof, is to equip and empower our community to prevent and end homelessness through advocacy, education and the coordination of services.
+The mission of the Collaborative Applicant and HMIS Lead entity, One Roof, is to equip and empower our community to prevent and end homelessness through advocacy, education and the coordination of services.

-Purpose of this Governance Document: To set out the composition, roles, responsibilities and committee structure of the One Roof Continuum of Care (CoC).
+Purpose of this Governance Document: To set out the composition, roles, responsibilities and committee structure of the Birmingham/Jefferson, St. Clair, Shelby County Continuum of Care (CoC).
+This CoC Governance Document is reviewed annually by the CoC Board of Directors.

-Background/Process for Board Selection/Composition: In the early 1990's the Continuum voted to have One Roof (then Metropolitan Birmingham Services for the Homeless or MBSH) incorporate as a 501(c)(3) to function as the administrative agent.
+Continuum of Care Board Selection/Composition: In the early 1990's the Continuum voted to have One Roof (then Metropolitan Birmingham Services for the Homeless or MBSH) incorporate as a 501(c)(3) to function as the administrative agent.
 The Continuum voted in 2002 to have One Roof (then MBSH) assume the responsibility of HMIS lead.
-The Continuum voted in 2003 to restructure the Continuum Board of Directors from a Service Provider board to a Community based board, and to have that board function as the primary decision making body.
+The Continuum voted in 2003 to restructure the Continuum Board of Directors from a Service Provider board to a Community based board, and to have that board function as the primary decision making body for the Continuum of Care.

-The makeup of the Community based board shall include as many of the following populations as possible:
+The makeup of the Community-based board shall include as many of the following stakeholders as possible.
+One Board Member could represent multiple listed stakeholder categories.

-- 1. Public and Elected Officials such as
+- 1. Public and Elected Officials, such as:

 - a) Local government representatives

 - b) Housing Authorities

 - c) Mental Health Authorities

 - d) Local Employment Councils/Workforce Investment Agencies

-- 2. Local Education officials such as
+- 2. Local Education officials, such as:

 - a) Higher Education: College/University, Vocational Education

 - b) Head Start, Pre-school and other Early Education Providers

 - c) Public School Reps including Local McKinney School Reps

-- 3. Business Community such as
+- 3. Business Community, such as:

 - a) Banking and Real estate

 - b) Major Employers

 - c) Chamber of Commerce

 - d) Affordable Housing Developers

-- 4. Faith and Community Leaders such as
+- 4. Faith and Community Leaders, such as:

 - a) Religious leaders

 - b) Key civic leaders

 - c) Funding organizations

-- 5. Advocates and Service Providers such as
+- 5. Advocates and Service Providers\, such as:

 - a) Veteran Service Organizations

 - b) Homeless Service Providers

 - c) Specialty services providers (mental health, substance abuse, HIV/AIDS, etc.)

 - d) Homeless youth advocates and service providers

-- e) Consumers/ former consumers
+- e) Consumers/former consumers\\